Skip to content

 edge FriendsWith;

-That single line of code defines a Person node with a name attribute and a FriendsWith edge type.
-Now we can create people and establish friendships in a much more natural way:
+In the code above, we define a Person node with a name attribute and a FriendsWith edge.
+Now, you can create people and establish friendships between them in a much more natural way.

 # Create people